sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Final Thoughts and Improvements

 This project has taught me a lot about machine learning and how epidemiologists are using machine learning.
-There were several lessons to be learnt but the top three that stood out for me are:
+There were several lessons to be learnt but the top five that stood out for me are:

 1. Using  [`earlyR`](https://www.repidemicsconsortium.org/earlyR/)  and   [`EpiEstim`](https://sites.google.com/site/therepiproject/r-pac/epiestim)  packages that are part of R would have been a better and more accurate option for my model. `earlyR` was designed for simple estimation of infectiousness, as measured by the reproduction number (R), in the early stages of an outbreak.
 It has been in epidemiologists' circles since 2017 and was desgined by Thibaut Jombart, Associate Proffessor in outbreak analytics at LSHTM / Imperial College, London, UK. `EpiEstim` implements a Bayesian approach for quantifying transmissibility over time during an epidemic.
 More specifically, it allows estimating the instantaneous and case reproduction numbers during an epidemic for which a time series of incidence is available and the distribution of the serial interval (time between symptoms onset in a primary case and symptoms onset in secondary case) is _ more or less precisely _ known.